realJohnDoe/idea-craft/memory-bank/progress.md

 - The application has a basic UI with a Navbar, TypeFilter, TagsFilter, ContentList, and SelectedItemView.
 - The application supports importing items.
 - The application infers types from the frontmatter.
+- A quick preview for wikilinks is implemented when typing `[[`, with automatic closing braces.
+- Frontmatter attributes are now more obviously editable with always-visible edit icons, adjusted for subtlety.
+- Inline tasks are now displayed inline within content.

 ## What's Left to Build

-- Add a quick preview for wikilinks when typing `[[`
-- Implement a more robust frontmatter parsing system.
+- The wikilink preview positioning needs improvement to appear near the cursor, browsing the suggestions with arrow keys does not work yet.
 - Implement a very convenient markdown editor with similar UX as Notion or Obsidian.
 - Implement a calendar view for events.
-- Make it more obvious that the different frontmatter attributes are editable.
-  Currently, only on mouseover, an edit button appears.

 ## Current Status

 The project is in the development phase.
-The basic functionality is implemented, but there is still work to be done.
+Phase 1 of the planned improvements is largely complete with the implementation of wikilink previews, enhanced frontmatter editing visibility, and inline task display.

 ## Known Issues

-- None.

 ## Evolution of Project Decisions

 - The project has evolved to focus on providing a unified experience for managing different types of items.
+- Recent updates have prioritized user interface improvements for better interaction with content.